Minor League Cricket: League structure

 Teams in each division will play anywhere from 14 to 16 games in the league stage.
-Once the league stage is completed, the top two teams in each division will advance to the quarterfinals, wherein the top team in each division will face the 2nd-placed team in the other division of their conference for a best-of-three series.
+Once the league stage is completed, the top two teams in each division will advance to the quarterfinals, wherein the top team in each division will face the second-placed team in the other division of their conference for a best-of-three series.
 The remaining games will be regular knockout matches, with the semifinals sending one team from each conference to the final.
 The official schedule and the venues of the playoffs was released on September 20, 2021, by Major League Cricket.
+The league structure was changed ahead of the 2023 season, with teams in each division now playing 10 games in the league stage.
+The top team of each division advances directly to the Super 8s, whereas the next two teams advance into the knockout stage.
+During the knockout stage, a total of 4 teams advance to the Super 8s, wherein the top two teams face each other in the finals.

 The inaugural season of Minor League Cricket had a total prize pool of $250,000, the highest ever in American cricket.
 This was increased to $350,000 for the 2022 season, $150,000 of which went to the tournament champions, the Seattle Thunderbolts.